simply-TOOBASED/ctf-writeups/2018/CSAW CTF 2018 Finals/Web/NekoCat/README.md

 # Background
 This is a write-up for one of the web challenges (500 pts) at the CSAW CTF Finals 2018.
 I participated under the team Mad H@tters, and represented the GreyHat club at Georgia Tech.
 This challenge involved leveraging XSS to obtain a secret key so you could create your own cookies and exploit an python pickle RCE to obtain the flag.
 It was a very challenging problem and I learned a lot solving it.
+I hope others will learn a lot as well reading this write-up.

 # Challenge
 > Flag is in /flag.txt